-The FY 2015 Existing Housing Limits are based on combining two data sources:
+The FY 2018 Existing Housing Limits are based on combining two data sources:

-- 1) FHA data on the purchase price of existing homes insured by FHA from October 2006 through June 2014 - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between October 2006 through June 2014.
-GSE purchase mortgages exceeding the FHA high cost maximum loan limit of \$650,000 are excluded from the file.
+- 1) FHA data on the purchase price of existing homes insured by FHA from July 2012 through June 2017 - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between July 2012 through June 2017.
+GSE purchase mortgages exceeding \$650,000 (roughly the FHA high cost maximum loan limit) are excluded from the file.

 For each geographic area (metropolitan area, county within a metropolitan area, or non-metropolitan county), a median purchase price is calculated.
 The Median purchase price is based on the most recent data that aggregates to 500 or more sales in the specific geography.
-If there have been 500 or more sales in the most recent 12 months (July 2013 to June 2014), then the median for those 12 months are used.
-If fewer than 500, then 24 months of sales are used.
-If fewer than 500 sales over 24 months, then 36 months are used.
-If fewer than 500 sales over 36 months, then 8 year period is used.
+If there have been 500 or more sales in the most recent 12 months (July 2016 to June 2017), then the median for those 12 months is used.
+If fewer than 500 sales occurred over 12 months but more than 500 over the more recent 24 months, then 24 months of sales are used.
+If fewer than 500 sales over 24 months, then 36 months are used if there were more than 500 sales over that period.
+If there were fewer than 500 sales over 36 months, then sales from the entire 5-year period are used, if there are more than 10 sales for that period.
 The result is the "Unadjusted Median Purchase Price".

-The rule states that there is "a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price".
+The rule states that there is "a minimum limit based on 95 percent of the state-wide non-metropolitan area median purchase price".
 There are two states and the District of Columbia that have no non-metropolitan areas.
 As such, HUD made a technical correction in 2013 to the rule that sets this minimum purchase prices as the lesser of the state non-metro or the US non-metro median.
 HUD calculates for each state its non-metropolitan median purchase price as well as the US non-metropolitan median purchase price.
 This serves as the "state floor price" for maximum purchase price limits on existing homes.